Anil-Bhukya/Business-Insights-360/README.md

 ## Company Background

-AtliQ Hardware, a rapidly growing company in the computer and accessories market, has expanded its business globally, selling products through retailers, direct sales, and distributors.
-Recently, the company faced unforeseen losses after opening a store in America based on decisions derived from surveys, intuition, and limited Excel analysis.
-In contrast, their competitors have robust analytics teams to make data→driven decisions.
-These setbacks have highlighted the critical need for AtliQ Hardware to establish a dedicated analytics team to provide data→driven insights and decisions, ensuring better survival and competitiveness in the industry.
+AtliQ Hardware is a fast-growing company that sells computers and accessories all over the world through retailers, direct sales, and distributors.
+Recently, the company lost money after opening a store in America based on surveys, intuition, and some Excel analysis.
+Their competitors, however, have strong analytics teams that use data to make decisions.
+This situation shows that AtliQ Hardware needs its own analytics team to use data for better decision-making and to stay competitive in the industry.

 [Live Report Link]